 After the broadcast began, Rascal Flats, another band that was supposed to perform during the ceremony, announced via social media that one of its members had tested positive and therefore they would not be in attendance.

 Tennessee Gov. Bill Lee has refused to enact a statewide mask mandate; instead, he has left the decision to the state’s counties.
 Davidson County, where Nashville is located, had a mask mandate in place until Oct.
-30. A recent study out of Vanderbilt University reports that COVID-19 death rates are significantly elevated in counties that do not have a mask mandate.
+30. That mandate has since been extended.
+A recent study out of Vanderbilt University reports that COVID-19 death rates are significantly elevated in counties that do not have a mask mandate.